 A clinical trial is a research study that helps scientists and doctors discover better ways to treat cancer.
 In a clinical trial, people try new treatments focusing on a certain tumor type.
 Researchers learn how well the experimental treatment works.
 For some patients, access to new cancer-fighting drugs and therapies offer hope when standard treatments have not worked.
 With clinical trials, patients receive:

 If you are thinking about joining a clinical trial, talk to your doctor first.
-Get as much information as you can about the clinical research and clinical trials.
+Get as much information as you can about the clinical research and available clinical trials.
 Because the treatment is new, researchers may not know fully the safety and effectiveness of a new drug, device or medical therapy.
-Experimental treatments may not work as well as standard treatments you would have had if you were not in the clinical trials.
-People also may have side effects.
-In many instances, the side effects are no greater in a clinical trial than they are in receiving standard therapy.
+Experimental treatments may not work as well as standard treatments you would have had if you were not participating in a clinical trial.
+Clinical trial participants may also experience side effects.
+In many instances, the side effects are no greater in a clinical trial than they would be in standard therapy.